vsoljan/cloud-top-height/VisualWeather/Installation_instructions.md

 1. Copy script to (you must do this on every workstation!):

    $METPATH/python/Custom/HR_CROCONTROL/Plugins/Kernel/
-   (replace HR_CROCONTORL with your organisation name) IMPORTANT THING IS TO HAVE __init__.py file in every subdirectory!!!
+   (replace HR_CROCONTROL with your organisation name) IMPORTANT THING IS TO HAVE __init__.py file in every subdirectory!!!

 3. Execute in shell: